Kyren Wilson: 2024–25 season

-In the first half of the 202425 season, Wilson won two ranking events, the Xi'an Grand Prix and the Northern Ireland Open.
-Wilson defeated Trump in both finals by the scores of 108 and 93 respectively.
-In November, Wilson reached the semi-final of the 2024 UK Championship but was defeated 26 by Judd Trump.
+In the first half of the 2024–25 season, Wilson won two ranking events, the Xi'an Grand Prix and the Northern Ireland Open.
+Wilson defeated Trump in both finals by the scores of 10–8 and 9–3 respectively.
+In November, Wilson reached the semi-final of the 2024 UK Championship but was defeated 2–6 by Judd Trump.

-In January 2025, Wilson reached the final of the 2025 Masters but was defeated 710 by Shaun Murphy at the Alexandra Palace.
+In January 2025, Wilson reached the final of the 2025 Masters but was defeated 7–10 by Shaun Murphy at the Alexandra Palace.

 In February, Wilson won the 2025 German Masters in Berlin.
-He defeated Barry Hawkins in the final 109 to win his ninth career ranking title.
-Wilson won his fourth ranking event of the season at the Players Championship, winning 109 against Trump.
+He defeated Barry Hawkins in the final 10–9 to win his ninth career ranking title.
+Wilson won his fourth ranking event of the season at the Players Championship, winning 10–9 against Trump.
 Victory secured the tenth ranking event win of his career, and moved him level with Jimmy White on the all time list.
-Wilson was unable to defend his world title at the 2025 World Championship, losing in the first round 910 to Lei Peifan.
+Wilson was unable to defend his world title at the 2025 World Championship, losing in the first round 9–10 to Lei Peifan.
 Wilson became the 20th consecutive first-time champion to fail to defend their title since the event moved to the Crucible in 1977.

 After the season Wilson has been chosen as the winner of the Journalists’ Player of the Year award and included into the WST Hall of Fame for his World Championship win a year prior.

 2025–26 season

-In August, Wilson was victorious at the Shanghai Masters, scoring five centuries in the final to defeat Carter 119.
+In August, Wilson was victorious at the Shanghai Masters, scoring five centuries in the final to defeat Carter 11–9.
+In January 2026, Wilson won the Masters, his second triple crown title, after defeating John Higgins 10–6 in the final.
+It was his first Masters title having lost two previous finals in the competition.
+At the 2026 World Championship, he exited in the second round following a 9–13 defeat against Allen.

+2026–27 season

+Wilson progressed to the final of the 2026 Shanghai Masters, where he was defeated by Trump 6–11.

 Personal life

-Wilson and his wife Sophie have two sons, Finley and Bailey.
-Wilson has stated that he wants to win titles to make his sons proud.
+Wilson and his wife Sophie have two sons.

 He is a Chelsea F.C. supporter and is close friends with darts player Ricky Evans.